alexander-frontend/weather-app/README.md

-## Weather app
+# Weather app

-Targer: Implementation of a weather application using the API https://openweathermap.org/ Without using css frameworks, ui libraries.
+Targer: Implementation of a weather application using the API https://openweathermap.org/.

-## Setup
+Without using css frameworks, ui libraries.

-Make sure to install the dependencies:
+# Setup

 ```bash
 # npm